Some municipalities left empty-handed by Malloy’s school funding plan

 Betsy Gara, executive director of the Connecticut Council of Small Towns, said property taxpayers in the state’s small towns are about at a tipping point.

 “Cutting municipal aid and forcing steep hikes in property taxes will very likely push them over the edge,” Gara said.

-The rollout of a planned formula change aimed at redistributing funds would remain intact, but its rollout would be slowed down.
+The rollout of a planned formula change aimed at redistributing funds would remain intact but its rollout would be slowed down.

-Additionally, the proposal would cut $7 million from a separate priority grant on which districts like Bridgeport depend.
+Also, the proposal would cut $7 million from a separate priority grant on which districts like Bridgeport depend.

 In essence, instead of a planned cut, the community colleges system would get $2 million more than it is getting now, said Maribel La Luz, a spokeswoman for Connecticut State Colleges and Universities, which includes the state’s 12 community colleges.

 Barnes said the administration did not believe the system could sustain further cuts.